atsohyun/lessons_learned/The Future of HCI.md

 ### Into the Sci-Fi
 Still now, all interactions between humans and computers are still much in direct manipulation.
 Can our thoughts send a message to the computer instead?
 Superhumans may be available thanks to an amalgam of technologies.
-Would there be a superhuman caste?
+Would there be a superhuman _caste_?
 - Invention: Brain-computer interfaces
 - Language: Human thought
 - HCI Goal: Augment humans

 ### Inventions and Unintended Consequences
-Will we have a distopia?
+- Will we have a distopia?
 In the words of Irene Au, "The future language of HCI needs to be informed by ethics, politics, art, and an understanding of human consciousness."
-Who decides?
+- Who decides?
 We are all stakeholders.
 We all play a role in shaping our relationship with technologies.
 We can help decide what's worth using and our time.